dgdimick/ARC-210-DCS-Display/README.md

 - DCSBIOS integration for in-game control and feedback
 - Red screen when DCSBIOS link has not been activated

+## Tools Needed

+- Soldering Iron
+- 3d Printer or access to one

 ## Hardware
 **Note:** This is a simple design, no extra components are needed.